TroutTrout

 Understanding Out-of-Band Management

 Out-of-band management refers to the use of dedicated channels for managing network devices, separate from the main data traffic paths.
 This approach ensures that management functions are accessible even if the primary network is down or compromised.
-For OT environments, where uptime and reliability are paramount, having an independent management path is a game-changer.
+For OT environments, where uptime and reliability are critical, having an independent management path provides a significant advantage.

 Key Features of Out-of-Band Management